Edmund J. and Louise W. Kahn Term Professor of German

 Macleod is the 2011 recipient of the Ira H. Abrams Memorial Award for Distinguished Teaching in the School of Arts and Sciences.
 She is currently serving as departmental chair.

-Romanticism; Goethe; 19th-century literature; material culture; inter-arts/intermediality; narrative theory, description, and ekphrasis; gender studies
+Romanticism; Goethe; 19th-century literature; material culture/object theory; inter-arts/intermediality; sculpture in literature and film; narrative theory, description, and ekphrasis; gender studies

 Member of the graduate groups in Comparative Literature and History of Art.
 Affiliated with English; Cinema Studies; Gender, Sexuality, and Women's Studies; and Urban Studies.